 Snowboarding is fun, having a dog is sweet and complete for your life.
 But then how to keep your pet happy when you go skiing or snowboarding may be a headache since it is forbidden to bring your dog to go for your riding with you.

-As a snowboarder and the owner of two dogs, I would like to share with you some useful tips about how to take care of your pet when you go hit the big white mountain with your skis or snowboard.
+My name is Lorraine, as a snowboarder and the owner of two dogs, I would like to share with you some useful tips about how to take care of your pet when you go hit the big white mountain with your skis or snowboard.

 1. Leave Them at Home and Ask a Neighbour to Keep an Eye on Them

 This is what one of my snowboarding instructor friends always does because he lives around 20 minutes by driving to the mountain.

 Usually, he walks his dog before he leaves for work or riding, leaves them with enough water, food, and toys, put on the pee pads and make sure the heater is on so the house is warm and nice then he heads out for snowboarding.

 When he comes back he just walks them again.
 Just like a dog owner who needs to work full time.
 In addition, he places a key at his trusted neighbors so they can go take a look at his dogs for him if anything wrong happened and he just couldn’t come back on time.

 - Those who are living really close to the ski resort and can just drive there for a day trip.

 Not suitable for: